Best HydraFacial in Bangalore | Augusté Skin Facial Bangalore

 • Apply sunscreen on the neck too

-• Wear breathable fabrics to reduce sweat buildup
+• Wear breathable fabrics to reduce sweat in skin folds

-• Avoid heavy perfumes directly on the neck
+• Avoid heavy perfumes directly on the skin on neck

 When to See a Doctor